peterpo2/LATELINA/README.md

 ---

-You now have a local copy of AIPharm+.
+You now have a local copy of Latelina.
 Explore the code, change the styling, or extend the API once you are comfortable.